bgwest/project-hive/README.md

     - Red LED: disarmed state
     - Yellow LED: alarm state
     - Blue LED: currently arming or warning states
-- Takes picture of intruder ?
+- Takes picture of intruder 5 seconds after the alarm is triggered
-- Outputs sounds depending on state ?
+- Outputs wav file depending on state change
 - You may send commands to the pi from a locally connected computer
 - Pi communicates with a Heroku database to store user information and pictures taken

-### Usage
-- To create an account, send in a username, password, email, and access code
-- To arm the system, send a GET request to the arm route with a valid access code
-    - If the access code is valid the arming state will turn on for 30 seconds, after which it will enter the armed state and turn on the motion sensor
-- To disarm the system, send a GET request to the disarm route with a valid access code
-    - If the access code is valid all other states will be disabled, the motion sensor will turn off, and the disarmed state will activate

 ### Security
-- When armed, if the motion sensor detects any movement, the warning state will activate for 30 seconds
+- When armed, if the motion sensor detects any movement, the warning state will activate for 10 seconds
 - If a valid disarm request is not sent during those 30 seconds, the alarm state will activate
 - 5 seconds after the alarm state activates, the camera will snap a picture